photm5/botstrats/doc/protocol.md

 end_of_stream
 ```

-## User Interface
+## Visualizer

-When the user interface receives a message of this form:
+When the visualizer receives a message of this form:

 ```
 <id> <path> <width> <height> <x> <y> [<ticks>]